Step-by-Step Guide to Understanding How Life Insurance Tables And Table Ratings Affect Your Cost

 - Final Thoughts About Life Insurance Tables

-We also discuss how to improve your health classification and table rating, if you are offered a rating.
+We also discuss how to improve your table rating if you are offered a rating.
 We provide examples of clients we have helped save thousands over their policy’s lifetime.

 What Are Life Insurance Tables?

 When you submit a life insurance application, the carrier’s underwriting department reviews your application.
 This review is called underwriting.